 In addition to our experience in the banking, brokerage, insurance, and mutual fund industries, Keane provides communications solutions for the shareowners of thousands of publicly traded corporations.

-Likewise, we provide consulting, and compliance services to a vast range of industries and have the experience to deliver customized solutions to reduce escheatment in virtually any situation.
+Likewise, our experts provide compliance consulting and other escheatment services to a vast range of industries and have the experience to deliver customized solutions to reduce escheatment in virtually any situation.
 Below are examples of how unclaimed property variations across industry impact clients differently and create distinct unclaimed property challenges and solution requirements.

 In addition to the rebate checks or prepaid gift card that are commonly offered with the purchase of a mobile phone or tablet, subscription refunds and credits are some of the most common forms of unclaimed property for mobile phone and internet service providers.
 Unclaimed rebates that are beyond their dormancy period must be reported to the individual state on an annual basis.
 Failure to comply may result in state-mandated penalties and interest, and could potentially lead to a full-blown audit or litigation.